pq-CUC/Lore/README.md

 Secret keys in Lore are sampled from a **fixed-weight distribution** to further minimize the DFR and improve computational performance.

 This repository includes:
-* A C reference implementation of the Lore KEM.
+* A C reference implementation of the Lore scheme.
 * Python-based tools for security estimation against known lattice attacks.
 * Python scripts for analyzing the Decryption Failure Rate (DFR).